 When the skin comes in direct contact with an irritating or allergy-causing substance, contact dermatitis can develop.
 Exposure to poison ivy, poison oak, and poison sumac causes more cases of allergic contact dermatitis than all other plant families combined.

 People of all ethnicities and skin types are at risk for developing poison ivy dermatitis.
-The severity of the reaction tends to decrease with age, especially in people who have had mild reactions in the past.
+The severity of the reaction decreases with age, especially in people who have had mild reactions in the past.
 People in occupations such as firefighting, forestry, and farming are at a higher risk of poison ivy dermatitis because of repeated exposure to toxic plants.

 POISON IVY DERMATITIS CAUSES

-Poison ivy, poison oak, and poison sumac plants all contain a compound called urushiol, which is a light, colorless oil that is found on the fruit, leaves, stem, root, and sap of the plant.
-When urushiol is exposed to air, it turns brown and the plant leaves develop small black spots.
+Poison ivy, poison oak, and poison sumac plants contain a compound called urushiol, which is a light, colorless oil that is found in the fruit, leaves, stem, root, and sap of the plant.
+When urushiol is exposed to air, it turns brown and then black; plant leaves develop small black spots.